Definition of Hirschsprung Disease

 If the patient is not feverish, and they do not have acute abdominal pain, they can undergo a barium enema study.
 Barium enema can easily define the aganglionic from normally innervated colon.

 The aganglionic part is usually collapsed, while the normal part is dilated and appears to be normal.
 This investigation is more useful in infants rather than neonates because neonates do not have enough time to develop dilatation of the normal colonic segment above the obstruction level.

 The non-distended rectum is a useful diagnostic sign of Hirschsprung disease detected on barium enema imaging.

 Patients with less severe Hirschsprung disease usually present with chronic constipation, without clear findings on radiography.
 In these patients, rectal manometry is useful as it shows the failure of anorectal sphincter relaxation.

 The gold standard diagnostic test to confirm Hirschsprung disease is a histologic examination of a biopsy.
-Rectal biopsy shows the absence of ganglion cells in the submucosa plexus.
-Acetylcholinesterase staining shows hypertrophied nerve trunks throughout the layers of bowel.
+Rectal biopsy shows the absence of ganglion cells in the submucous plexus.
+Acetylcholinesterase staining shows hypertrophied nerve trunks throughout the layers of the bowel.
 Although calretinin staining is more accurate than acetylcholinesterase staining for diagnosis of congenital aganglionosis.

 Clinical tests for Hirschsprung´s disease